Azure/bicep-registry-modules/avm/res/hybrid-compute/machine/README.md

 ### Parameter: `kind`

 Kind of Arc machine to be created.
-Possible values are: HCI, SCVMM, VMware
+Possible values are: HCI, SCVMM, VMware.

 - Required: Yes
 - Type: string